quicwg/base-drafts/draft-ietf-quic-transport.md

 receives a CONNECTION_CLOSE frame, which indicates that the peer is also closing or draining.
 In this case, the draining state SHOULD end when the closing state would have ended.
-In other words, the endpoint uses the same end time, but cease retransmission of the closing packet.
+In other words, the endpoint uses the same end time, but ceases retransmission of the closing packet.

 ### Immediate Close During the Handshake {#immediate-close-hs}